Many of the legal systems of the Earth

 and what other kinds of

 behavior should NOT lead to prosecution.

 One of the most significant safeguards for

-is a report
+is a review

-to the prosecutor in that jurisdiction
+by the prosecutor in that jurisdiction

 concerning the planned death before